syl3n7/MP-Server/Documentation.md

 - Rooms have a maximum player limit (default: 20)
 - Rooms can be active (game started) or inactive (lobby)
 - Creation timestamp is recorded
+- When the host leaves a room:
+  - If the room is empty, it is automatically removed
+  - If other players are present, host status is transferred to another player

 ### 5.2 Room Operations
 - Create room: A player can create a new room and becomes its host
 - Join room: Players can join rooms that are not active and not full
-- Start game: The host can start the game, which marks the room as active
+- Start game: Only the host can start the game, which marks the room as active
 - List rooms: Get all available rooms with their basic information
+- Get room players: Get the list of players in the current room

 ## 6. Example TCP Client (C#)